Summary

 Historical Perspective of Immigration

-The laws regarding the immigration into the United States go as far as the 1790s.
+The laws regarding immigration into the United States go as far as the 1790s.
 The first American immigration legislation was the Sedition and Alien Act of 1798.
 This act granted American citizenship to an individual only after fourteen years of U.S. residency.
-Furthermore, it also mandated the immigrants deemed a threat to be deported.
+Furthermore, it also mandated that the immigrants be deported if they were deemed a threat.
 However, the minimum requirements for residency were decreased to a period of five years by the arrival of the 1800s.

-The 1800s witnessed a rapid increase in the immigration to the United States.
-These immigrants contributed to a great extent towards the rise of the American population, which rose by 5.2 million.
-Therefore, the number of policies of immigration was increased to regulate the phenomenon.
+The 1800s witnessed a rapid increase in immigration to the United States.
+These immigrants contributed to the rise of the American population, which rose by 5.2 million.
+Therefore, the number of policies on immigration was increased to regulate the phenomenon.
 An example of such a measure is the Exclusion of the Chinese Act.
 It was introduced in 1882 and prohibited the immigration of Chinese people to the United States for ten years.
-Moreover, this act also banned the Chinese residents of the United States to gain the citizenship of America.
+Moreover, this act also banned Chinese residents of the United States from gaining citizenship in America.
 Also, it also focused on the immigrants unable to care for themselves, either due to deteriorated mental and psychological health, or a criminal record.
 It denied their entry into the United States.
 The legislation further imposed a head tax on the people who entered the United States of America.

 Legal Immigration

 Moreover, the United States also considers the destitute people who are unable to immigrate due to financial constraints by the Diversity Visa Lottery.
-The system was established in 1990 and grants 55,000 visas to the people belonging to countries which represent less than 50,000 immigrants for the previous five year period.
+The system was established in 1990 and grants 55,000 visas to people belonging to countries that have had less than 50,000 immigrants for the previous five-year period.

 Apart from the immigrants, the United States also accepts and welcomes refugees.
 These people, attempting to escape persecution, sanctions or other conditions that may threaten their lives are granted safe passage into the United States.
-However, this process is hazardous, as it is unable to judge that which of these people are hostile towards the American concepts of liberty and freedom.
+However, this process is hazardous, as it cannot judge which of these people are hostile towards the American concepts of liberty and freedom.
 Also, the number of refugees belonging to a single country is also set in advance.

 Impact of Illegal Immigration on National Security